ArronJablonowski/OpenClawNotes/README.md

 **🕸️ Potential Spread:** Without proper network segmentation, a compromised OpenClaw instance may be leveraged as a pivot point for unauthorized access to other internal network devices and network-attached storage.

-# 🧪 OpenClaw Setup Recommendations for Securing a Locally Hosted AI Lab Environment 🧪
+## 🧪 OpenClaw Setup Recommendations for Securing a Locally Hosted AI Lab Environment 🧪

 ## 1. 📡 Network Segmentation & Isolation - 💣 *The Blast Radius Control*  💣
-Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *See The Security Risks above*
+Before proceeding, it is important to isolate the OpenClaw system from the rest of the LAN (local area network).
+This helps mitigate the threat of internal pivoting and contains potential adversarial activity within the isolated network segment.

 ### 🛡️ Put the OpenClaw system on its own dedicated and isolated VLAN.
 By enforcing strict network segmentation, this configuration mitigates the threat of internal pivoting and contains potential adversarial activity within the isolated network segment.
-- *VLAN setup and creation is outside the scope of this guide.*
+- **VLAN setup and creation is outside the scope of this guide.**
-- *Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)*
+- **Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)**

 ## 2. 🧑‍💻 Admin User Creation
-If the system has been used for personal use, a brand new admin account should be created.
-Then delete out any prior personal use accounts from the system entirely. *Best practice would be to fully re-image/reload MacOS for a fresh system.*
+If the system has been used for personal use, create a brand new admin account and delete any prior personal use accounts from the system entirely.
+Best practice would be to fully re-image/reload MacOS for a fresh system.

-- **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs. *(Settings > Users & Groups > Add User)*
+- **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs.
   - Login to the new account via the GUI and go through the initial setup screens.
 DO NOT sign into your AppleID.
 Skip it.
   - Set a static (fixed) IP address.
   - Disable rotating MAC if using a DHCP lease and WiFi *(Settings > Network > WiFi > SSID's (...) > Network Settings > Private WiFi address > Set to: "Fixed")*
   - Set Screen timeout *(Settings > Lock Screen)*
   - Set Energy settings *(Settings > Energy: -- turn low power mode off -- prevent automatic sleeping when the display is off should be turned on -- Start up automatically after a power failure should be turned on)*

 ## 3. 🛰️ Allow Remote Access
 - **Enable SSH** *(Settings > General > Sharing > Remote Login: toggle on)*